 Or, if you’re just using a banner to present consent options, think about its colors and how it can grab a user’s attention without interfering too heavily with their website experience.
 Take a look at this example from the SaaS email automation tool, Userlist.
 The cookie modal is unobtrusive, has smart use of emojis, and gives easy-to-nav opt-in or opt-out buttons.

 Consent doesn’t stop at cookies.
 Depending on where your business is in the world, you’ll have GDPR, CCPA, and other data privacy laws to consider.

 A McKinsey report found that over 80% of customers will stop doing business with a brand if it gives away sensitive customer data.
+Using an opt-out guide can help you understand your data privacy rights and make informed decisions about how your data is collected and used.
 Read more about managing consent, and figure out how you can smoothly give website visitors ways to opt-in or opt-out of their data options.

 2. Use Videos With Subtitles

 Accessible content is absolutely key in building relationships and reaching wider audiences.
 Your website needs to be inclusive of different types of visitors and factors that may affect their experience with your website.